Ludo Studio

 Ludo Studio Pty.
-Ltd. is an Australian live-action and animation production company based in Fortitude Valley, Queensland.
+Ltd. is an Australian independent live-action and animation production company based in Fortitude Valley, Queensland.
 Founded by Daley Pearson and Charlie Aspinwall in 2012, it is known for producing the television series Bluey (2018), Thou Shalt Not Steal (2024), The Strange Chores (2019), Robbie Hood (2019) and #7DaysLater (2013), and also producing the web series Doodles (2015) and Content (2019).

 History

 Daley Pearson and Charlie Aspinwall founded Ludo Studio in 2012.
 The company is based in Fortitude Valley, Queensland.

 The studio has been at the forefront of development for experimental Australian multimedia series.
 In 2013, the studio released #7DaysLater, a multi-platform comedy series, where each episode was created in 7 days from the audience's online pitches.
 The series was the first interactive comedy series commissioned by the Australian Broadcasting Corporation.
 The series won an International Emmy Award for Best Digital Program: Fiction.
 The studio also won a Best Kids' Digital Program International Emmy in 2017 for their web series Doodles.
 The series featured animations of drawings submitted by the audience.
-In 2019, Ludo Studio partnered with ABC to create Content, Australia’s first-ever vertical video series.
+In 2019, Ludo Studio partnered with ABC to create Content, Australia's first-ever vertical video series.

 In 2016, Joe Brumm approached the studio with a one-minute pilot episode for his Children's television series Bluey.
 Pearson and Aspinwall took Brumm's pitch to the MIPCOM television conference, where they began looking for investors.
 The ABC offered the studio $20,000 for a revised seven-minute pilot, in preparation for the Asian Animation Summit in late 2017.
 The ABC partnered with the BBC to commission the series for an initial, 52-episode run.
 The series was produced entirely by the studio in South Brisbane.
 After the series launched in 2018, it quickly found global critical and commercial success as it expanded to air in 60 different countries.

 In 2024, Bluey was awarded a special recognition award from the Australian High Commissioner in London, in acknowledgement of its significant cultural impact in the UK and around the world.
 Australia House was transformed into "Bluey House" for the occasion, with the building redecorated and official signage temporarily replaced.

 Following their Bluey partnership, ABC commissioned an original animated supernatural comedy, The Strange Chores, created by Pearson and Aspinwall.
 The pair had previously attempted to pitch the series in 2013.
 The series began to air on ABC Me for Halloween in 2019.